bytebase/bytebase.com/content/docs/concepts/data-model.md

 ## User

-`User` models after a subject performing the operation.
+A user in the Bytebase workspace is defined as a member. `member` models after a subject performing the operation.
 Most of the time, user corresponds to a human being.
 Bytebase also has a special robot user named "Bytebase" (ID=1) which conducts automatic operations.

 Internally, Bytebase uses term `Principal` instead of `User` because former is more accurate to describe both human user and robot user.